yeswework/fabrica-dev-kit/README.md

 1. If you are using ACF (whether normal or Pro), ACF-JSON will take care of synching your fields automatically, but it's a good idea to [synchronize the fields on the remote site](https://www.advancedcustomfields.com/resources/synchronized-json/) once you have deployed changes, so that the new fields are saved (from the files in the `acf-json` folder) into the production database.

 ###Version control
 To begin version control on your project run `git init` in the `dev/` folder.
 This will track not only your source code but also the corresponding build script and names of the modules needed to compile it into an active theme.
-(It's important to maintain a copy because because the default build script is subject to change in future versions of Fabrica, which could lead to problems if restoring a project from a backup.)
+(It's important to maintain a copy because because the default build script is subject to change in future versions of Dev Kit, which could lead to problems if restoring a project from a backup.)

 ###Local database access
 For direct MySQL access to the development database, we recommend using [Sequel Pro](https://www.sequelpro.com/) to access it while the development machine is up.
 Unless you changed it in `setup.yml`, the database server is accessible at `localhost:3306`, and the username and password are both `wordpress`.